MakieOrg/Website/src/blogposts/v0.23.0/post.md

 ### Hide/show interaction for Legend

-You can now toggle the visibility of plots by left clicking their respective `Legend` entries.
+You can now toggle the visibility of plots by left-clicking their respective `Legend` entries.
-Right clicking will toggle all connected plots and middle clicking will synchronize and toggle them
+Right-clicking will toggle all connected plots, and middle-clicking will synchronize and toggle them.

 ![Legend Interaction](./images/legend_interaction_example.mp4)